juergenweb/FrontendForms/README.md

 ## Inputfield dependencies

 Inputfield dependencies is a JavaScript implementation that allows you to show/hide form elements (inputfields, alerts, texts, etc.) or to enable/disable inputfields according to the value(s) set inside one or more other fields with pre-defined values such as checkboxes, radios and selects.

 Writing such a script is very complex and difficult, so I have not written this script by myself.
 It is a script written by Ali Khallad, but I found it very useful, so I decided to implement it into FrontendForms.
 You will find the script and the original documentation at https://github.com/bomsn/mf-conditional-fields.
 I can recommend that you not only read my documentation here, but also take a look at the documentation there.

-Please note: writing conditions seems to be not so easy to understand at the first sight, but it is very easy, believe me.
+**Please note**: writing conditions seems to be not so easy to understand at the first sight, but it is very easy, believe me.
 For better understanding, I have written a lot of examples on how to write conditions.
 You will find them all inside the Example folder.
 Please study these examples to get an idea of how it works.

 ### What is the use case of using input field dependencies?

 Let me explain the usage according to an example: